 - Submitted a statement addressing geographic market definition, spectrum share screens, and other issues to the FCC on behalf of the Communications Workers of America regarding the proposed merger of AT&T and T-Mobile USA.

 - Conducted economic analysis on behalf of a video programming distributor about vertical foreclosure issues and other possible effects arising from the merger of Comcast and NBC Universal.
-Assisted the client in meetings with DOJ.

 - Appeared before DOJ and the European Commission on behalf of a client concerned about possible effects of the proposed online advertising agreement between Yahoo! and Google.
-Developed and validated models that explored the likely competitive effects of the agreement in the United States and Europe.
-The agreement was abandoned after DOJ announced its intent to challenge it.

 - Appeared before the FTC on behalf of a client concerned about possible effects of Google’s proposed acquisition of DoubleClick.
-Supported expert presentations to competition authorities at the European Commission.

 - Supported expert testimony to the FCC in connection with the proposed merger of AT&T and Bellsouth.
-Focused on likely competitive effects in markets for Internet backbone services.
-Analyzed concerns relating to issues of net neutrality.

 - Provided support to a telecommunications carrier regarding its advocacy related to the acquisitions of MCI by Verizon Communications and AT&T by SBC Communications.
-Directed competitive analyses and assisted counsel with presentations to FCC and Department of Justice.